 The first study, published in the journal Fluids and Barriers of the CNS, uncovered a link between low levels of vitamin D and Alzheimer’s disease.
 I’ll tell you more about that connection in just a moment, but first a little background.

 Amyloid beta is a peptide that’s associated with Alzheimer’s disease.
-Prior research showed that the peptide builds up in the brains of those suffering with the disease.
+Prior research has shown that the peptide builds up in the brains of those suffering with the disease.

-So, in other words, we can now add yet one more great reason to the growing pile of reasons why we need to maintain healthy levels of vitamin D. Besides playing an important role in fighting diabetes, Crohn’s disease, and the battle of the bulge, the multitalented vitamin is apparently an important player in Alzheimer’s prevention.
+So, in other words, we can now add yet one more great reason to the growing pile of reasons why we need to maintain healthy levels of vitamin D. Besides playing an important role in fighting diabetes, Crohn’s disease, and the battle of the bulge, the multitalented vitamin many be an important player in Alzheimer’s prevention too.

 That brings me to the second Alzheimer’s-related study that caught my eye.
 If you’re a grape eater, this one’s bound to make you a happy camper.
 It turns out that if you’ve been eating a seeded variety of the fruit you may already be unknowingly fighting off memory loss and cognitive decline.